How to Get Rid of Slugs

 Use traps, barriers, and handpicking to control slugs effectively:

-- Traps: Use a slug trap, such as the Slug Saloon, baited with non-toxic ingredients like malted barley and sucrose.
+• Traps: Use a slug trap, such as the Slug Saloon, baited with the ingredients specified for the trap like malted barley and sucrose.

 Chemical Controls

-Combine cultural and mechanical methods with a safe and effective chemical control like Sluggo slug bait.
+Combine cultural and mechanical methods with a appropriate for the labeled use chemical control like Sluggo slug bait.
 Made from iron phosphate, Sluggo is safe to use around vegetables, children, pets, and wildlife when applied properly.

 Biological Controls